A shot summer in the darkest days of winter, Winter Cherry Sorbet brings a bit of color into the dark fruitless days of cold and snow.Print

 Pulverize the cherries in a food processor until they break down into a very fine puree.

-Thoroughly mix the cherry puree, sugar syrup, and water.
+Thoroughly mix the cherry puree, sorbet syrup, and water.

 Process in your ice cream maker according to the manufacturer’s instructions.